-Hi I’m Katie and as you have probably guessed, I LOVE to travel.
+Hi I’m Katie, and as you have probably guessed, I LOVE to travel.

-Originally from beautiful New Zealand, I have been living abroad and travelling as much as I possibly can for the past 12 years.
+Originally from beautiful New Zealand, I have been living abroad and traveling as much as I possibly can for the past 18 years.
 I know it’s a cliché but travel truly has changed my life.

 I have wanted to travel since I was a little girl.
 I can partly thank my parents for that as well as the adventurous spirit and wanderlust that is bred in New Zealanders.

-When I was six I remember poring over a dog eared Disneyland map that my Mum had brought back from a solo train journey through North America.
+When I was six I remember poring over a dog-eared Disneyland map that my Mum had brought back from a solo train journey through North America.

-My Dad was quite the Adventure traveler and as well as travelling throughout Europe and parts of the Middle East and Central Asia, he drove from London to South Africa in a Combi van and lived in South Africa for a year.
+My Dad was quite the adventure traveler and as well as traveling throughout Europe and parts of the Middle East and Central Asia, he drove from London to South Africa in a VW van and lived in South Africa for a year.

 I can still picture the wildflower fields of Jasper and the wonder I felt that a place so beautiful existed somewhere in the world.
 I wanted to see these magical places for myself.

 The problem was that it all seemed so hard.
 How would I ever afford to travel when it is so expensive?
 How would I get by in a country where I didn’t speak the language?
 How would I know what to do?
-It felt like a far away dream and I was scared.
+It felt like a faraway dream and I was scared.

-When I was 18, I moved away from home to study Travel and Tourism in a different City.
+When I was 18, I moved away from home to study Travel and Tourism in a different city.
 I loved having my freedom and I loved my course.
 Talking about travel all day inspired me greatly and made me want to start my own travels as soon as possible.

-Once I completed my Diploma, I tossed up ideas to do a ski season in the South Island or to work on a Cruise ship but I didn’t know how to go about it.
+Once I completed my Diploma, I tossed up ideas to do a ski season in the South Island or to work on a cruise ship but I didn’t know how to go about it.
 And I was still scared.

-I ended up working in a Hotel for a couple of years in a City I didn’t particularly like, with a boyfriend I didn’t particularly want to be with; plodding along and feeling more and more hopeless.
+I ended up working in a hotel for a couple of years in a city I didn’t particularly like, with a boyfriend I didn’t particularly want to be with; plodding along and feeling more and more hopeless.
 I was still too scared to make a change.

 One morning I woke up and decided to move to Sydney.
 Just like that.
 Something had changed in me and I knew that I would follow through and make it happen this time.
 Less than a year later, I did.